jideoni/terraform-3-tier-infra/README.md

-Terraform modules to set up and a highly available, fault-tolerant, secure, and scalable 3-tier web app infrastructure on AWS.
+Terraform modules to set up and a highly available, fault-tolerant, secure, and scalable 3-tier infrastructure on AWS.
-Each environment has over 90 resources to support your App.
+Each environment has over 100 resources to support your App.

+Cloud Environment: AWS
+IaC: Terraform
+CI/CD pipeline: Git Actions

 The setup is as follows:
 Frontend: NGINX + NodeJS (React)
 Backend: React + MySQL